ca-so/Twilight2000-2.2-EZRules/ttrpg_notes/ttrpg/Rollespil/Twilight 2000 2nd Edition/Character Creation.md

 ![[background_skill_list.png]]
 ### Step 2:
 You pick any career that your character meets the requirements for and work in that career for as many terms as you want, given that war does not break out.
-For the 1st term in a career, your character gains a fixed amount of skill levels.
-In the following terms in the same career, they gain bonus skill levels that they freely can distribute between the available skills, as show in this picture:
+For the 1st term, your character gains a fixed amount of skill levels.
+In the following terms in a career, they gain bonus skill levels that they freely can distribute between the available skills, as show in this picture:

 ![[term_skill_levels.png]]
 *There are some additional rules for these extra skill levels, but I have decided that they are too complicated for no reason.
 They have therefore been removed.*

-Will eventually upload pictures here, but you can in the meantime find it on page 31 in the core rulebook PDF.
+You can find all the available careers on page 31 in the [Core Rulebook PDF](./PDF%20Locations/Twilight%202000%202nd/Twilight%202000%20-%20Corebook%20-%20Core%20Rulebook%20v2.2%20%7BGDW2000%7D.pdf) and what the requirements are to enter that career.

 ### Step 3:
 Once you have chosen a career and a secondary activity, added all the stats from that term, it is time to roll to see if you get promoted!
 Not all careers have promotions, but if they do they will have a special Promotion tab listed.

 A character is eligible for promotion once per term.
-I am a bit unsure on how promotions work, but as far as I understand you roll 1d10 and if you roll the same or higher than your promotion number, you gain a promotion.
+You roll 1d10 and if you roll the same or higher than your promotion number, you gain a promotion.
-I think a bonus might be added (listed as DM +x) if your character meets certain requirements.
+If your character meets certain requirements, a bonus is added.
+This is listed as DM + X, and is something you add on top of your d10 roll.
 If a character is promoted, you gain 1 additional skill in any of the available skills under your career.

 ### Step 4: